NatronGitHub/Natron/BUGS.md

 Here is a list of non-blocking bugs / wanted features:

+- Knobs are missing a "reset default value" feature

+- Separate the link and copy/paste functionalities from the animation menu

 - Progress suite is not implemented (GUI is blocked until the operation has ended)

 - a log window with OFX and Natron log messages (see OfxImageEffectInstance::vmessage, OfxHost::vmessage)